 Emergency Alert Templates – Before the Storm

-To help you get a better idea of what a message template for inclement weather warnings should look like, here are a few examples to use before a storm strikes:
+To help you get a better idea of what a message template for a severe or inclement weather notice to residents should look like, here are a few examples that can be used before a storm strikes:

 The goal at this point is not to incite panic, but to provide outreach for residents in affected areas.
-They need to know resources that are available, if evacuation order are in effect, and who they can turn to when they need instructions or help.
-All of this information becomes life-saving when severe weather sets its sights on your community.
+They need to know resources that are available, if an evacuation order is in effect and who they can turn to when they need instructions or assistance.
+All of this information becomes lifesaving when severe weather sets its sights on your community.

 Facing the Storms Head On

-Multiple times a year, agencies need to evaluate their response strategies or conduct after action reports when a crisis occurs.
-Take a look at your pre-created message templates and review their effectiveness.
-Ask yourself:
+Multiple times a year, agencies need to evaluate their response strategies or conduct after-action reports when a crisis occurs.
+Take a look at the copy of your alert sends and review their effectiveness.
+Ask the following:

 - Did residents understand my message?

-- Where instructions clear and easy to follow?
+- Were instructions clear and easy to follow?

 - What questions or feedback did my residents have in response to my message?

-Asking these questions and making changes based on feedback from your stakeholders will provide new ideas and adjustments that can be made to improve future responses.
-Your Emergency Notification Plan is an ever-evolving strategy; make sure it is flexible and that you evaluate it often.
+Asking these questions and making changes to your message templates based on feedback from your stakeholders will provide new ideas and adjustments that can improve future responses.
+Your emergency notification plan is an ever-evolving strategy; make sure it is flexible and that you evaluate it often.

-- [NAME OF RESCUE GROUP] is providing shelter and food to anyone who comes to [NAME OF LOCATION] until [TIME] [DATE].
+- [AGENCY NAME] ALERT: [NAME OF RESCUE GROUP] is providing shelter and food to anyone who comes to [LOCATION DETAILS] until [TIME] [DATE].

-- Contact our office at [NUMBER] to schedule a rescue boat to your address.
+- [AGENCY NAME] ALERT: Contact our office at [NUMBER] to schedule a rescue boat to your address.

-- If you are currently unable to find shelter, call [NUMBER] or 911 immediately.
+- [AGENCY NAME] ALERT: If you are currently unable to find shelter, call [NUMBER] or 911 immediately.